hansemannn/cspec-titanium-hyperloop-modules/README.md

 ## Status

+- 01-10-2016 - Added NPM distribution
-12-29-2015 - Initial Draft
+- 12-29-2015 - Initial Draft

 ## Legal Stuff

 This proposal is non-binding and may not be implemented, may be implemented partially, differently or not at all.
-Any intellectual property developed as part of this proposal is owned and Copyright &copy; 2015 by Appcelerator, Inc. All Rights Reserved.
+Any intellectual property developed as part of this proposal is owned and Copyright &copy; 2016 by Appcelerator, Inc. All Rights Reserved.

 For more information about what a CSPEC is, please visit the [Community Specifications & Proposals Repo](https://github.com/appcelerator/cspec).